-The best definition of comfort food is the food Mom made when you were growing up.
-Matt’s mom made Italian sausage soup, a deceptively simple but wonderfully soothing bowl of meat, vegetables, and pasta—like chicken soup for the Italian soul.
-You can load this one full of vegetables, doubling the amount used below, and end up with a chunky, sausage-strewn minestrone.
+The best definition of comfort food is the food mom made when you were growing up.
+You can load this deceptively simple soup full of vegetables, doubling the amount used in our recipe, and end up with a chunky, sausage-strewn minestrone.
 Either way, this soup is hearty enough to work as dinner on its own.

 Split Pea Soup

 Split peas rank up there as one of the heroes of the health-food world, boasting deep reserves of fiber, B vitamins, and dozens of other vital nutrients.
 But despite their reputation as a straightlaced superfood, something magical happens to split peas when combined with a bit of smoky ham and a long, slow simmer.
 Slowly they begin to break down, commingling with the ham and the other vegetables to create a thick, creamy broth that could warm even the most frigid soul on a long winter day.